sstelfox/stelfox.net/content/knowledge_base/linux/httpd.md

 Sometimes it's just needed to prevent access to something for a little while, HTTP basic authentication can help!
-If you're using the hardened configuration above you'll need to enable a few modules to actually use it and make sure that a .htaccess file has permission to override 'AuthConfig'.
+If you're using the hardened configuration above you'll need to enable a few modules to actually use it and make sure that a .htaccess file has permission to override `AuthConfig`.
 Add the following lines if they aren't already there in the section where you load modules:

 ```